Rugby league in Australia: Representative competitions

 The State of Origin series is an annual best-of-three series of interstate matches between the two strongest rugby league states Queensland and New South Wales.
 The State of Origin series is one of Australia's premier sporting events, attracting a huge television audience and usually selling out the stadiums in which the games are played.
-From 2012-2021, an Under 20s State of Origin match was held annually on the same weekend as the Australia vs New Zealand test.
+From 2012–2021, an Under 20s State of Origin match was held annually on the same weekend as the Australia vs New Zealand test.
 This has now been changed to Under 19s.

 Women's State of Origin has been held since 1999, and in 2021 an Under 19s Women's series was introduced.

 City vs Country Origin is an annual Australian rugby league match that takes place in New South Wales between teams made up of NRL players representing 'City' (Sydney metropolitan area) and 'Country' (all areas in NSW outside the Sydney metropolitan area).

-The Affiliated States Championship is an annual competition involving four affiliated states (Victoria, South Australia, Northern Territory and Western Australia) plus representative sides from the Australian Police and Australian Defence Force.
+The Affiliated States Championship is an annual competition involving four affiliated states (Victoria, South Australia, Northern Territory, Tasmania, and Western Australia) plus representative sides from the Australian Police and Australian Defence Force.